 The museum’s exhibitions are wheelchair accessible and elevators are available to reach the different floors.
 There is one part of the tour that has a floor made of pebbles, and that might be difficult for wheelchair users to navigate.
 The museum was very crowded and some of the rooms and hallways are small, so I recommend that wheelchair users try and plan for a visit during less busy times (early morning or as the last group in before the museum closes).
 There are also not many places to sit down throughout the tour.

-For those who are blind, the museum offers MP3 downloads with descriptions of the exhibition as well as the rooms.
+For those who are blind or visually impaired, the museum offers MP3 downloads with descriptions of the exhibition as well as the rooms.
 To download the audio files, click here.
 For those with hearing loss, the videos within the exhibit have English subtitles.

 LOOKING FOR MORE POLAND INSPIRATION?
 CHECK OUT THESE RELATED POSTS